athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Giylea.md

     desc: "DC 37, attack +29; __9th __  _[[Spells/Detonate Magic|Detonate Magic]]_; __8th __  _[[Spells/Divine Wrath|Divine Wrath]]_, _[[Spells/Ring of Truth|Ring of Truth (At Will)]]_; __7th __  _[[Spells/Divine Decree|Divine Decree]]_, _[[Spells/Divine Immolation|Divine Immolation]]_, _[[Spells/Scouting Eye|Scouting Eye]]_, _[[Spells/Zealous Conviction|Zealous Conviction]]_\n__Constant__  __(8th)__ _[[Spells/Ring of Truth|Ring of Truth]]_, _[[Spells/Truesight|Truesight]]_, _[[Spells/Truespeech|Truespeech]]_"

   - name: "Fiery Spokes"
     desc: "`pf2:2` (divine,fire,holy,spirit) The giylea spins furiously, emitting a rain of divine fire.
-All creatures in a 60-foot emanation take 12d6 fire damage and 5d6 spirit damage with a DC 37 Reflex check save.
+All creatures in a @Template[emanation|distance:60] take 12d6 fire damage and 5d6 spirit damage with a DC 37 Reflex check save.
 The giylea can't use Fiery Spokes for 1d4 rounds."

   - name: "Focus Gaze"
     desc: "`pf2:1` (concentrate,divine,mental,visual) The giylea fixes their gaze on a creature they can see within 30 feet.
 The target must immediately attempt a DC 37 Will check save against the giylea's all-knowing eyes.
 If the creature is under any magical effect that disguises it or has altered its shape, the giylea attempts to counter that magical disguise effect (counteract +29, 8th rank).
 After attempting its save, the creature is then temporarily immune until the start of the giylea's next turn."